procyberian/procyberian_artwork/CODE_OF_CONDUCT.md

 ### Core Team

 * As we understand from software, it should be done in a short time and it should be done well and simple, maybe in 5 minutes or 30 minutes.
-Core Team is responsible from maintaining all information database in the domain and subdomains (amassivus, Mass Collaboration Labs, and procyberian).
+Core Team is responsible from maintaining all information database in the domain and subdomains ([QB Networks](https://github.com/qbnetworks), Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [Procyberian](https://github.com/procyberian), [Mass Collaboration Labs](https://github.com/masscollaborationlabs) , [amassivus](https://www.github.com/amassivus) , [godigitalist](https://github.com/godigitalist) and [bilsege](https://github.com/bilsege) organizations.
+).
 So Core Team can delete any harmful information such as malware code/binary or any kind of information that includes a hate speech, racism and sexism.
 It is very important for us to learn from other organizations.
 So we are curious to learn other Free Software and Open Source code of conduct standards written before us.

 ### Committers

-* Committers are mid-level or experienced developers in domain and subdomains (amassivus, Mass Collaboration Labs, and procyberian) or any information/content authors which has the right to add/commit information to our information database.
+* Committers are mid-level or experienced developers in domain and subdomains ([QB Networks](https://github.com/qbnetworks), Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [Procyberian](https://github.com/procyberian), [Mass Collaboration Labs](https://github.com/masscollaborationlabs) , [amassivus](https://www.github.com/amassivus) , [godigitalist](https://github.com/godigitalist) and [bilsege](https://github.com/bilsege) organizations.
+) or any information/content authors which has the right to add/commit information to our information database.
 We are a freely, open and collaborative company so we believe in free speech/freedom of speech and we are happy to get feedback and contributions from committers within our domain, subdomains or the people who is **not** working with us directly.

 ### Contributors